gcccheng/oogway/index.md

 `2010-2012`
 University of Oslo: Master in Network and System Administration
 ## Certificate
+<a href="https://www.redhat.com/en/blog/announcing-2024-red-hat-certified-professional-year-gang-cheng"> Red Hat Certified Professional of the Year 2024</a>

 <a href="https://rhtapps.redhat.com/verify?certId=210-181-160"> Red Hat Certified Architect</a>

 <a href="https://rhtapps.redhat.com/verify?certId=210-181-160"> Red Hat Certified Specialist in Containers</a>